 The urn contains the ashes of Brian O’Shea, who died in 2022 when he was 38.
 His mother Maureen O’Shea carried the urn with her all week as she attended the trial of Brian Pirraglia, who called himself O’Shea’s best friend, and who on Feb.
 8, 2022, injected his best friend with a fatal dose of fentanyl, then robbed him of the money Maureen had sent her son just two hours earlier.
 Pirraglia was on trial on a first-degree murder charge coldly referred to, in court parlance, as “first degree murder by unlawful distribution of a controlled substance.”

-At 1:30 this afternoon, after deliberating for three hours and 45 minutes, a jury of seven men and three women found Pirraglia guilty as charged.
+At 1:30 this afternoon, after deliberating for three hours and 45 minutes, a jury of eight men and four women found Pirraglia guilty as charged.
 Circuit Judge Dawn Nichols almost immediately sentenced him to life in prison–the first time in Flagler County history that an individual facing that charge is sentenced to life.
 Many have been charged.
 Most have pleaded to long but not endless prison sentences.
 Only three opted for trial.
 One was acquitted.
 One was convicted on a lesser charge.
 Pirraglia alone would up with the maximum penalty.

 He had sat ramrod, literally holding his breath, as the judge reviewed the jury’s document before handing it to the clerk to be read.
 The moment Pirraglia heard the word “guilty,” he visibly and dramatically deflated, sat back and shook his head.
 His facial expression did not change.
 He did not get emotional.
 He watched the jury as each juror was polled.
 He spoke briefly with his attorney, Donna Peterson, who seemed more shocked than he was, asking for an appeal right away.